-Perhaps for every food blogger and food photogragher, searching for the right lighting is a challenge that never ends.
-I've come to accept this search not only as a challenge but also just another adventure in the day of a food phtographer.
-So when I ran across a couples of articles about using China balls, I thought why not give it a try.
+For me, shooting from my dark apartment, natural light is a luxury not always available.
+I've come to accept the search for natural light not only as a challenge but also an adventure in the day of a food phtographer.
+So when I ran across a couple of articles about using China balls, I thought why not give it a try.
 China balls are cheap.
 Finally, I found something cheap in photography!
 Sort of.

 I bought a 25" diameter China ball, a 75 watt daylight bulb and light socket kit.
 I got really lucky with the light socket kit because a tech assistant at Home Depot put it together for me.
 All I had to do was screw in the bulb and plug in the cord to an outlet.
 Nice things like that happen when you run across a fellow photographer.
 Anyway, the project did get a little expensive when I decided to purchase a boom arm.
 Make no mistake, getting the boom arm was a great decision!
-It allows me to easiy move the light around wherever I need it.
+It allows me to easily move the light around wherever I need it.

 I don't think you'll find a food photographer who would disagree that natural light is the best light for food photographer.
 I certainly don't disagree.
 But natural daylight isn't always available or sufficiently available.
 So the location of speedlight on the porch helps to "carry" natural light onto the food.
 (Sorry, I don't quite know photography speak.)